 Moss Landing, CA 95039-9647

-Interns participate in research projects (generally conducted by Vertebrate Ecology Lab graduate students or Drs.
-McDonald and Harvey) and assist in the lab’s marine mammal and sea turtle stranding program.
+Interns participate in research projects (generally conducted by Vertebrate Ecology Lab graduate students or Dr. McDonald) and assist in the lab’s marine mammal and sea turtle stranding program.
 Field work is usually supplemented with in-lab activities such as entering data or references into computers, organizing materials in the lab, and gathering references from the library.

 The types of projects available for internship participation vary, depending upon the time of year and the research being conducted by lab members.
 A review of the thesis projects of current graduate students will provide an idea of some of the studies in which interns might become involved.